ilbers/isar/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

   BB_SIGNATURE_HANDLER ?= "OEBasicHash"

-The "OEBasicHash" :term:`BB_SIGNATURE_HANDLER` is the same as the "OEBasic" version but adds the task hash to the stamp files.
-This results in any metadata change that changes the task hash, automatically causing the task to be run again.
+The main feature of the "OEBasicHash" :term:`BB_SIGNATURE_HANDLER` is that it adds the task hash to the stamp files.
+Thanks to this, any metadata change will change the task hash, automatically causing the task to be run again.
 This removes the need to bump :term:`PR` values, and changes to metadata automatically ripple across the build.

-It is also worth noting that the end result of these signature generators is to make some dependency and hash information available to the build.
+It is also worth noting that the end result of signature generators is to make some dependency and hash information available to the build.
 This information includes: